- What is different about the Australian Curriculum?

 - Can my special needs child enrol into your school?

-There is no special needs department in our school but we have learning support teachers to cater for students with mild learning needs, such as dyslexia and Asperger’s.
+There is no Special Needs department in our school.
+However, we have learning enrichment teachers to cater for students with mild learning needs where the school is able.
 Openings for children needing support are subject to the movement of existing students.

 For more details, please contact our admissions officer.